 Connectivity and culture are the keys

 Deploying and upgrading reliable, redundant and secure communications infrastructure is a necessary first step towards such a future.
-Transit authorities should continue transforming and digitalising, gathering and analysing data in real-time to improve transport network performance (and to identify long-term trends).
+Transit authorities should continue transforming and digitising, gathering and analysing data in real-time.
+This can go a long way to improve transport network performance and to identify long-term trends.

-But perhaps most importantly of all, they can also evolve their approach to the services they provide.
-Opening their systems, ‘thinking digitally’ and atomising their customer base into individuals rather than regarding them as massed traffic flows are necessary ‘next steps’.
+But perhaps most importantly of all, transit authorities can also evolve their approach to the services they provide.
+Opening their systems, ‘thinking digitally’ and atomising their customer base into individuals rather than regarding them as mass traffic flows are necessary ‘next steps’.

 There is considerable work to be done yet the benefits are potentially enormous, including reduced traffic congestion, air pollution and road deaths.
 Globally, McKinsey has estimated that by 2030, a rapid transition to advanced mobility systems could result in societal benefits worth around USD$600 billion.
 Siemens has similarly estimated that investing in public transport to bring systems to ‘best in class’ standards brings significant economic benefits to the broader economy – if adopted by all cities larger than 750,000, up to an additional 1% of global GDP.

-With the right technology partners, we believe every authority in the world can play a part in bringing these benefits to their cities and citizens.
-By becoming truly connected and building a transport network that extends beyond their physical infrastructure, they will help create a future where transport is safe, secure, personalised and cost-efficient.
+We believe that with the right technology partners, any transport authority can bring these benefits to their citizens.
+A truly connected transport network that extends beyond its physical infrastructure will contribute to a future where transport is safe, secure, personalised and cost-efficient.